-Test No. Test Description Test Details Notes: Period of monitoring to be one week or as advised by the Network Service Provider.
-For systems with energy storage, the energy storage system SOC should be within its normal operating range during this test S24 Dispatch via remote SCADA Purpose: To ensure the generating unit can respond correctly to remote dispatch commands from the SCADA system system Applicable To: Generating units as nominated by the Network Service Provider.
-Changes Applied: Dispatch Command from SCADA system - real & reactive power, disconnect, reconnect Test OT (Citect) Set-Point Control Functions Dispatch Command from DERMS system - real & reactive power, disconnect, reconnect to be completed for all relevant SCADA systems (e.g. Citect SCADA, Power on Advantage, DERMS) Test Conditions: Normal load conditions, with normal generating units in service and normal dispatch configurations as advised by the Network Service Provider.
-All normal system plant in service (eg energy storage systems) and generating units running in normal operating modes (eg automatic operation).
-Pass Criteria: Commands successful in accordance with sections 3.3.4.2,3.4.9, 3.5, 3.6.10.1 and 3.8.13 (as applicable) of the Horizon Power Technical Rules and relevant agreements and technical specifications.
-Test ramp up and ramp down time - ramp rates comply.
-Test Location: Site based tests required Notes: · · · · · · · · · · · · · · · · · · · S25 Load Shedding Purpose: To ensure correct functioning of load shedding schemes Scheme Tests Applicable To: Feeder circuits as nominated by the Network Service Provider.
-Changes Applied: Secondary Injection Tests of UFLS protection relays.
-Simulated testing of pre-emptive load shedding schemes.
-Test Conditions: Normal load conditions.
-Pass Criteria: Compliance with clauses 3.6.9, 3.8.13.6 and 3.8.13.7 (as applicable) of the Horizon Power Technical Rules.
-Test Location: Factory or site tests accepted Notes:
+Test Test Description Changes Applied Test Conditions Pass Criteria No. All devices are within max, min and target setpoints S24 Dispatch via remote SCADA system Dispatch Command from SCADA system - real & reactive power, disconnect, reconnect Test OT (Citect) Set-Point Control Functions Dispatch Command from DERMS system - real & reactive power, disconnect, reconnect To be completed for all relevant SCADA systems (e.g. Citect SCADA, Power on Advantage, DERMS) Normal load conditions.
+Commands successful in accordance with sections 3.3.4.2,3.4.9, 3.5, 3.6.10.1 and 3.8.13 (as applicable) of these Rules and relevant agreements and technical specifications.
+Ramp rates as required.
+S25 Load Shedding Scheme Tests Secondary Injection Tests of Normal load conditions.
+Compliance with clause 3.6.9 of these Rules . of PELS schemes.

-- 1. Special tests to be advised by the Network Service Provider. - Factory or site-based acceptance tests will be accepted for tests S1A, S1B, S2, S5, S6, S7, S9, S10, S11, S12, S13, S16, S18, S25.
+- 1. Special tests to be advised by the Network Service Provider. - 2.
+Factory or site-based acceptance tests will be accepted for tests S1A, S1B, S2, S5, S6, S7, S9, S10, S11, S12, S13, S16, S18, S25.
 All other tests (S3, S4, S8, S14, S15, S17, S19, S20, S21, S22, S23, S24) must be site acceptance tests. - 3.
-'Generating Unit' means the generating unit under test and may include (but not be limited to) synchronous machines, induction machines, inverter connected generating units, wind, solar, energy storage systems, and fuel cells.
-Table A11.1 specifies the applicable generating unit types for each test.

-- 4. Tests to be performed for each unit making up the proposed power facilities.
-Where new units are added to existing sites, tests are only required to be completed for those units, unless otherwise advised by the Network Service Provider. - 5.
-Site based tests to be done for a suitable dispatch and network configurations as advised by the Network Service Provider. - 6.
-Tests to be performed in all relevant operating modes and system states for the generating unit (eg Grid Connected vs Islanded, HON, HOF, and any alternative voltage or frequency control modes) as advised by the Network Service Provider. - 7.
-Tests at low power output levels must precede tests at higher power output levels - 8.
-Tests with smaller step changes must precede larger step changes.
-Care must be taken not to excite large or prolonged oscillations in MW etc. - 9.
-For test S5 a positive step is applied of X% from the sub-OEL value.
-For test S6 a -Y% step from the sub-UEL value as shown in Figure A11.2 is required.
+'Generator' or 'Generating Unit' means the generator under test and may include (but not be limited to) synchronous machines, induction machines, inverter connected generators, wind, solar, battery energy storage systems, and fuel cells. - 4.
+Tests to be performed for each unit making up the proposed power facilities. - 5.
+Tests to be done for suitable dispatch configurations and credible outage configurations as advised by the Network Service Provider. - 6.
+Tests to be performed in all relevant operating modes and system states for the generator (eg Grid Connected vs Islanded, HON, HOF, and any alternative voltage or frequency control modes) as advised by the Network Service Provider. - 7.
+Where new units are added to existing sites, tests are only required to be completed for those units, and multiple unit configurations involving those units, unless otherwise advised by the Network Service Provider. - 8.
+Tests at low power output levels must precede tests at higher power output levels